-It’s important to understand the difference if you want to bring a lawsuit against another driver.
+Understanding the difference is essential to bring a lawsuit against another driver.
 The word “accident” implies no one is at fault, while “crash” suggests someone is responsible (“liable”).
 When someone is liable for your crash, they’re responsible for paying damages that you experienced as a result of the collision.

 Economic Damages

-Economic damages are awarded to compensate victims for financial hardships or losses that they face as a result of their crash and injuries.
-The best example of this is also the most commonly recovered form of economic damages: medical expenses.
+Economic damages are awarded to compensate victims for financial hardships or losses due to their crash and injuries.
+The best example of this is medical expenses, the most commonly recovered form of economic damages.

 After being injured in a car accident, you are suddenly expected to pay hundreds, thousands, or even tens of thousands of dollars in medical bills to treat your injuries.
-This is an expense you would never have had to worry about had the negligent driver not caused the crash.
+You would never have had to worry about this expense had the negligent driver not caused the crash.

-Medical expenses can be extremely expensive, and the more severe the injuries, the more medical care you’ll need.
+Medical expenses can be costly; the more severe the injuries, the more you’ll need medical care.
 Ambulance transports, emergency room visits, doctor’s visits, prescriptions, different forms of therapy, imaging tests, bloodwork, and medical devices are all medical expenses that can quickly add up.

-Fortunately, many plaintiffs are able to recover economic damages for current and future medical expenses related to their injury.
+Fortunately, many plaintiffs can recover economic damages for current and future medical expenses related to their injury.

 Another common form of economic damages that plaintiffs can recover is lost wages.
-If you were out of work for a period of time following your injury, that loss of income can be a source of financial stress.
+If you were out of work for some time following your injury, that loss of income can be a source of financial stress.
 If you missed work because of your injury, you can often recover the lost wages you would have earned.

-Similarly, if you are permanently disabled as a result of your injury, you may not be able to work anymore, and can sometimes recover future lost wages.
-In this case, though, you would need to prove that yo ur injury leaves you incapable of working.
+Similarly, if you are permanently disabled due to your injury, you may not be able to work anymore, and you can sometimes recover lost future wages.
+In this case, you must prove that your injury leaves you incapable of working.

 Non-Economic Damages

-Non-economic damages financially compensate victims for injury-related hardships that are not inherently financial in nature.
+Non-economic damages financially compensate victims for injury-related hardships that are not inherently financial.
 The most common example of this is damages for pain and suffering.
 Although the pain and suffering of an injured person can seem difficult to quantify, plaintiffs can often recover non-economic damages for pain and suffering.
-The impact of an injury on your overall quality of life does matter, so it’s only fair that compensation is issued for that hardship as well.
+The impact of an injury on your overall quality of life does matter, so it’s only fair that compensation is also issued for that hardship.

-How a Charlotte Car Accident Lawyer Can Help
+How Can A Charlotte Car Accident Lawyer Help?

 If you or a family member have been involved in a catastrophic car crash in Charlotte, you may be wondering what your next step should be.
-The answer is that it’s time to consult an attorney.
+The answer is that it’s time to consult a Charlotte car accident attorney.
 At Johnson & Groninger PLLC, you’re not a statistic to us.
-Keep reading to find out some of the ways in which we can help.
+Please keep reading to find out some of how we can help.

 Maximum Compensation for Injuries